Please do not use this biography for publicity

 Acclaimed for her “solid musicianship ... technical security and poise” by The American Organist, and for her “beautiful registration and flawless playing...another real gem of a recording with ravishing playing” by The Diapason Magazine, Maxine Thévenot is among the foremost artists of her generation, hailed across North America and Europe for her skillful, musical playing and inventive programming.

-Ms. Thévenot's recital career has taken her to many major European venues including the Magdeburger Dom, Germany; the Cathédrale de St. Bénigne, Dijon, France; Church of Santa Rita, Turin; La Verna and Florence, Italy; Westminster Abbey and Westminster Cathedral, UK; Salisbury, St. Paul's and Canterbury Cathedrals, UK; St. George’s Chapel, Windsor, UK; la Cathèdrale de Notre Dame, Paris; and to venues across North America including Washington National Cathedral, Washington, D.C.; Saint Thomas Fifth Avenue, New York City; Princeton University Chapel, Princeton, New Jersey; Jack Singer Concert Hall, Calgary; and l”Oratoire de Saint Joseph, Montréal.
+Ms. Thévenot's organ recital career has taken her to many major European venues including the Magdeburger Dom, Germany; the Cathédrale de St. Bénigne, Dijon, France; Church of Santa Rita, Turin; La Verna and Florence, Italy; Westminster Abbey and Westminster Cathedral, UK; Salisbury, St. Paul's and Canterbury Cathedrals, UK; St. George’s Chapel, Windsor, UK; la Cathèdrale de Notre Dame, Paris; and to venues across North America including Washington National Cathedral, Washington, D.C.; Saint Thomas Fifth Avenue, New York City; Princeton University Chapel, Princeton, New Jersey; Jack Singer Concert Hall, Calgary; and l”Oratoire de Saint Joseph, Montréal.
 She has also performed at the music festivals of Bratislava, Budapest, Prague, and Vienna.
-She performed the 50th anniversary concert on the Walter Sr. Holtkamp organ at the University of New Mexico's Keller Hall (2017).

-Dr. Thévenot has been a featured performer and lecturer at national and regional conventions of the American Guild of Organists and the Royal Canadian College of Organists.
+Dr. Thévenot is a featured performer and lecturer at national and regional conventions of the American Guild of Organists and the Royal Canadian College of Organists.
 Winner of the 2000 Canada Bach National Organ Competition, Maxine has also broadcast for the Canadian Broadcasting Corporation, National Public Radio and Pipedreams.
-She has served as a traveling clinician for the Royal Canadian College of Organists and in July 2019 will be a featured performer along with her husband, baritone, Edmund Connolly at the Denver AGO Regional Convention.
+She has also served as a traveling clinician for the Royal Canadian College of Organists.